 This is not a book you are going to read cover to cover, instead it is a reference book, with more than 700 pages full of tips on caring for everything in your home.
 The book details cleaning and care instructions on every type of fabric, counter-top, fixture, flooring (and more) in your home.

 I am updating this post with a new release.
 While I haven’t had a chance to read this book yet, I have loved watching The Home Edit on Netflix and following them on Instagram.
-I can only image their book The No-Guilt Guide to Owning What You Want and Organizing Everything is amazing.
+I can only image their book is amazing.